bilby-dev/bilby/CONTRIBUTING.md

 ## Automated code checking

-In order to automate checking of the code quality, we use [pre-commit](https://pre-commit.com/).
+We use [pre-commit](https://pre-commit.com/) to apply the automated code checking.
+To maximize smoothness of the contributing process, we recommend that you install the pre-commit tests on your development machine.
 For more details, see the documentation, here we will give a quick-start guide:
 1. Install and configure:
 ```console